You are here

-Disabled veterans desiring to further their education under the VA Vocational Rehabilitation program should contact Mercedes Evans, Director of Civil Rights Compliance and Diversity located in the Tower Building, 8th floor, Room 815 or email@example.com or via phone at 617.879.7060.
+Disabled veterans desiring to further their education under the VA Vocational Rehabilitation program should contact Justice, Equity, and Transformation at firstname.lastname@example.org.

 Tutorial assistance is available if you are receiving VA educational assistance.
 Services are available for all current students.
 These services include tutoring and workshops for academic success, as well as writing assistance.
-Please contact the Academic Resource Center located in Tower T550 or by calling 617.879.7958.
+Please contact the Academic Resource Center located in Tower T811 or by calling 617.879.7280.

 Counseling and Wellness Center

 Free confidential care is available to all students.
-Health Services is managed by Harvard Vanguard and is located on the 2nd floor of The Tree House Residence Hall at 578 Huntington Avenue.
-For more information, please contact Health Services at 617.879.5220 or Fax: 617.879.5229.
-Health Services hours are Monday - Friday, 9:00am - 6:00pm.
+Student Health Services is located on the 2nd floor of The Tree House Residence Hall at 578 Huntington Avenue.
+For more information, please contact Health Services at 617.879.5220.

 - Military Child Education Coalition